-The Audit Committee of the Company comprises of two Independent Directors, namely, a) Shri G. S. Manasawala as a Chairman, b) Shri Rajeev J. Mundra as a Member and one Non-Executive Director - Shri D.P.
+The Audit Committee of the Company comprises of three Independent Directors, namely, a) Shri Rajeev J. Mundra as a Chairman (w.e.f.
+29-06-2021), b) Shri G. S. Manasawala as a Member, c) Shri Jugalkishore R. Jaju (w.e.f.
+29-06-2021) as a Member and one Non-Executive Director - Shri D.P.
 Taparia as a Member.

-The members of the Committee have good exposure to Law, Financial Management, Taxation, Company Law matters, Internal/External Audit as well as in the areas of general management.
+The Members of the Committee have good exposure to Law, Financial Management, Taxation, Company Law matters, Internal/External Audit as well as in the areas of general management.